JamesCoding888/JavaOCP20221017/README.md

 - Description:

 		Of this application of transaction demonstration, you will learn a strictly bug while using non-synchroized during transaction.
-To make a method synchronized, simply add the synchronized keyword to its declaration<br>
+To make a method synchronized, simply add the synchronized keyword to its declaration